Hunter's Point South Ferry Landing FAQs

 8. What steps are being taken to address air quality concerns at this location?

 The proposed project moves the ferry landing further from the esplanade than the existing location.
-At approximately 100-feet from the esplanade, the new landing is placed as far into the river as regulators will allow.
-Improving NYC Ferry’s environmental footprint is an important goal to NYCEDC.
-As ferry vessel technology for reduced and zero-emission fast ferries is still in its early stages and upland charging infrastructure for fast ferries develop and improve around the world globally and just beginning to emerge here in the United States, NYCEDC is exploring short- and long-term approaches to reduce emissions.
-In order to improve air quality and reduce greenhouse gas emissions, we are evaluating whether modifications to our existing fleet or new zero-emission technologies are viable for NYC Ferry.
+At approximately 100 feet from the esplanade, the new landing is placed as far into the river as regulators will allow.
+Improving NYC Ferry’s environmental footprint is an important goal for NYCEDC, though technology for reduced and zero-emission fast ferries and upland charging infrastructure is still in its early stages in the United States.
+NYCEDC is exploring short- and long-term approaches to reduce emissions.

 9. Why does the ferry sound a horn when it is near the landing?